-We study the problem of causal inference under the potential outcomes framework~\cite{rubin2005causal} with conditional unconfoundedness.
-The observed data consist of samples of random variables $(Y, W, X)$, where $X$ represents the feature/co-variates/confounders/controls, $W$ represents the treatment assignment, and $Y$ represents the outcome of interest.
-We consider only discrete binary treatments where $W \in \{0, 1\}$.
-Hence, we we have two potential outcomes denoted as ($Y(0), Y(1)$) corresponding to the interventions $do(W=0)$ and $do(W=1)$.

-The observational data $(X, W, Y)$ are sampled from an unknown distribution $P_{\theta}(X, W, Y(0), Y(1))$.
-We will denote with $\theta$ the collection of (potentially infinite dimensional) parameters (expected potential outcome, propensity score) corresponding to the nuisance models described below:
+We work with the potential outcomes framework~\citep{rubin2005causal} and have samples of random variables $(Y, W, X)$, where $X$ are the pre-treatment covariates, $W$ is the treatment assignment, and $Y$ is the outcome of interest.
+We consider binary treatments $W \in \{0, 1\}$, and have two potential outcomes ($Y(0), Y(1)$) corresponding to the interventions ($do(W=0)$, $do(W=1)$).
+The observational data $\{ x, w, y \}$ are sampled from an unknown joint distribution $P_{\theta}(X, W, Y(0), Y(1))$.